 The role of the 301 redirect in SEO is to preserve your build up rankings and passes of the page authority from an old URL to a new URL.
 301 redirections will pass as much value from the old URLs to the new URLs as possible.

-301 redirections is a developers task, ask your developers to do it.
+301 redirections is a developer’s task, ask your developers to do it.
 In WordPress, we can do through plugins and in server config files like a .htaccess file.
-Avoid chained redirections it will cause frustration to users as well as bots.
-In this situation your browser will do chained redirections we can observe the page will not be open it does continuously redirections.
+Avoid chained redirections; it will cause frustration to users as well as bots.
+In this situation, your browser will do chained redirections; we can observe the page will not be open; it does redirections continuously.

 How To Fix or Turn off or remove WordPress Automatic Old URL Redirecting to New URL when a post’s URL or slug changes?

 I don’t recommend changing URL slug before writing a blog we should take care of proper URL slug for posts or pages.

 First I had been created a post and published, after few days I was changed my post slug URL that time I have observed when I am updating my new slug it is working fine after being open my old post URL into the browser it is an automatic redirect to my original post URL.

 I search on WordPress Codex i found an function called (‘wp_check_for_changed_slugs()’) and its post meta field (‘_wp_old_slug’).